Kitchen Planning – Top Ten Tips

-Light your prep areas well.
+Planning your kitchen lighting is as crucial as planning the kitchen itself, don’t leave yourself in the dark.
+A central light is great for giving an overall pool of light but don’t forget to light your prep areas well.
 Under cupboard lighting is ideal for this.
 You want it bright and consistent.
 Well-positioned spot-lights are good to highlight certain areas, but keep them near cupboards, pointing down – if they are in the centre of the room pointing out they can create shadows.
 If you are wanting a pendant light, over the table perhaps, it’s worth taking into account it’s wipability!
 (If you have a kitchen-diner, you may want a dimmer so you can change the ambience)

 TIP 4 – Think about access to power sources & plumbing

 If your existing socket layout and plumbing works with your new design, great.
-If it doesn’t, don’t compromise your kitchen layout for the sake of moving some wires & pipes.
+If it doesn’t, don’t compromise planning your kitchen layout for the sake of moving some wires & pipes.
 It is worth budgeting for a few hours of a tradesman’s time than living with a kitchen that’s ‘not quite right’ and trust us when we say you can never have enough power!
 These days though, power doesn’t just have to come from the wall.
 Pop up sockets with combined USB ports are becoming more of a thing, as are counter-top wireless charging ports.

 TIP 5 – Work surfaces take the brunt so treat them as a key element of your project